 Eczema is usually treated with ointments that stop skin inflammation, such as corticosteroid creams.
 However, recent research shows that the essential fatty acid gamma-linolenic acid (GLA) may be useful in the treatment of eczema.

-A meta-analysis, which is considered one of the highest levels of scientific evidence, was conducted at the Efamol Research Institute in Guildford, U.K on nine controlled trials of EPO and its effect in the treatment of eczema.
+A meta-analysis, which is considered ons of scientific evidence, was conducted at the Efamol Research Institute in Guildford, U.K on nine controlled trials of EPO and its effect in the treatment of eczema.
 In the nine controlled trials, subjects diagnosed with eczema either received EPO or a placebo.

 After treatment, both patient and doctor assessments showed a highly significant improvement of EPO over placebo.
 EPO was shown to be strikingly effective with respect to improvement in itchiness.
 The researchers concluded that EPO is an effective treatment option for eczema.

 Another study was conducted at the University of Turku, Finland on the effects of EPO for eczema sufferers.
 Subjects with eczema were divided into two groups: one group received EPO for 12 weeks and the other received a placebo.

-Caution: Do not use EPO if you are pregnant.
+NOTE: Do not use EPO if you are pregnant.

 Dr. Jean-Jacques Dugoua, or Dr. JJ, as he is affectionately known, is a Doctor of Naturopathic Medicine (ND), the Director of the Liberty Clinic and a PhD candidate at the University of Toronto.
 He is also a researcher at Sick Kids Hospital (Toronto) and a published author.

 You can read more of his work at www.askdrjj.com.